This article was originally published February 23, 2016 and has had minor updates as of August 22, 2018.

 Lacamoire feels today’s musical theatre writers reflect the exact years they grew up in, which has created the potential for great success.
 “It took this long for someone to grow up listening to hip hop, so that it became so natural to them they could write a hip hop musical.
 Because Lin [was] born at the time he was, he [grew up] admiring the hip hop world, the rap world and Broadway,” says Lacamoire.
 “He’s not faking it.
 He was surrounded by the right flavors and was able to soak it all up and make it a part of him.”

 According to Kaufman we are in “another renaissance” for musical theatre.
 “I am excited by the crossing of genres: films become stage musicals; stages musicals become films and live televised events,” he says.
-Kaufman supervised the 2002 Broadway production of Hairspray, originally a Warner Brothers film property, which was then translated into a film version of the stage musical in 2007—and will soon be a live television broadcast this fall.
+Kaufman supervised the 2002 Broadway production of Hairspray, originally a Warner Brothers film property, which was then translated into a film version of the stage musical in 2007 and then a live television broadcast in 2016.

 “Look at all of the great original [musicals] that have won the Tony in the last 15 years,” Lopez says.
 “Obviously, Stephen Sondheim led us here [by] showing us that music doesn’t have to represent love and romance in every musical.
 There are lots of other reasons for music to exist.
 [Today’s musical theatre writers know they] can select moments that are surprising.
 I think that’s [part of the reason why] our generation has really embraced musical theatre.”